trouble/react-wp-rest/README.md

 This repo comes preconfigured to support Sass.
 As you can see, at Keen, we generally split out components to include their own Sass files - but you can structure your project however you'd like.

-## Caching API responses on the server side
+## Caching API responses on the server side using Redux

 We use Redux both on the server and the client to cache the site content provided by Wordpress.
 This is a very simple approach but it's quite elegant in practice.
 The first time a client requests a server-side rendered copy of a page, Node serves the contents of the `build` folder, without waiting for the asynchronous calls to the WP REST API.
 But, this first call populates the in-memory Redux store - therefore any consecutive requests by clients to the same server-side rendered page will automatically pull from the Redux store - and will automatically populate the data from WP.